 • Use during all yoga practices and low-intensity exercise

-< 4 breaths per minute
+CALMER: Down-Regulating Breath: < 4 breaths per minute.

 When you reduce your breath below 4 breaths per minutes, it triggers a strong parasympathetic (rest and digest nervous system response, reduces your heart rate, reduces activity in skeletal muscles, and improves digestion.
 This type of breathing is great after meals, in the evening, and most-commonly, right before bed.
 This practice should be done seated or lying down, and never while driving or doing anything standing or active.
-It’s extremely common for students to fall asleep while using Whiskey Breath, so it should be used with care, only when appropriate.

 • Use primarily before bed